-Robert, a third year medical student and currently studying for his Step 1.
-As he’s studying, he looks through Residency Navigator’s step scores data to understand the median step score ranges of dermatology and sugery – the two specialties he’s most interested in – and the number of applicants who matched and didn't match within each score range.
+Robert is a third year medical student and currently studying for his Step 1.
+As he’s studying, he looks through Residency Navigator’s step scores data to understand the median step score ranges of dermatology and surgery – the two specialties he’s most interested in – and the number of applicants who matched and didn't match within each score range.
 As he studies, he makes a mental note of how competitive each specialty is.

 Dermatology Step Score statistics

 Robert, now a fourth year medical student and prospective resident, is in the beginning stages of his residency program research process.
 He aspires to specialize in dermatology and has a strong desire to train in the South to be closer to his family.
 He performs a search for programs that align these preferences along with his desire to train in a large hospital and potentially pursue a fellowship in pediatric dermatology.

 He is then presented with a list of various residency programs based on the parameters he selected.

 Viewing the pages of the various residency programs found in the search results, he is presented with information including “Total Filled Spots”, “Board Certification Percentage”, and rotation information.